RealTimeLogic/LSP-Examples/Lua-Debug/README.md

 in the LSP Application Manager documentation for more information on how the NetIo works.

+### RTOS Example:

+See the [Lua debug instructions for NXP's RT 1020 development board](https://realtimelogic.com/downloads/bas/rt1020/#LuaDebug) for information on how to debug Lua on an embedded RTOS powered board.

 ## Gotchas

 The debug monitor embedded in the Mako Server implements the